iaincollins/structured-data-testing-tool/README.md

 const MyCustomPreset = {
   name: 'My Custom Preset', // Required
   description: 'Test NewsArticle JSON-LD data is defined and twitter metadata was found', // Required
-  tests: [ // Required
+  tests: [ // Required (unless 'presets' specified)
     { test: 'NewsArticle', type: 'jsonld', schema: 'NewsArticle' }, { test: '"twitter:card"', type: 'metatag' },
     { test: '"twitter:domain"', expect: 'www.bbc.co.uk', type: 'metatag', }
   ],
+  // Options:
-  group: 'A Group Name', // Optional: A group name can be used to group tests in a preset (defaults to preset name)
+  // group: 'My Group Name', // A group name can be used to group tests in a preset (defaults to preset name)
-  // schema: 'NewsArticle', // Optional: A default schema for tests (useful if tests in a preset are all for the same schema) }
+  // schema: 'NewsArticle', // A default schema for tests (useful if tests in a preset are all for the same schema)
+  // presets: [] // Any preset can also contain other presets
+  // conditional: {} // Both Presets and Tests can define a conditional `test`, which is evaluated to determine if they should run
+}

 const options = {